featurebyte/featurebyte/docs/about/concepts/data_sources.md

 * how many times has the customer moved?
 * if she moved, where did she use to live?
 What is the distance to the active residence?
 * does she have a new job?
+* what is the time-weighted average of the balance of her bank account?

 ### Dimension table
 A Dimension table is a table that keeps static descriptive information such as a birth date.

 Dimension tables can be:

-* used directly to derive features
+* used directly to derive features for the entity that is the primary key of the table
 * joined to Event tables or Item tables

 Use of a Dimension table requires special vigilance.
 If data in a dimension table changes slowly, the table should not be used because those changes can lead to severe data leaks during training and poor performance at inference.
 In this case, the use of a Slowly Changing Dimension table of type 2 is strongly recommended.